AdineniVigneshRaghavendra/Galactic_wars/README.md

 Honestly, this game is just about enjoying that vibe — flying around, shooting stuff, and surviving in space.

-🤞 About the Game
+🤞 About the Game:
 The game is mainly about space 🌌.
 You control a spaceship using only your mouse — no keyboard needed.
 Just move, aim, and survive.

-🤞 How to Play
+🤞 How to Play:
 Select one ship out of 3
 Each ship has its own unique shooting style
 Use your mouse to control everything